 The School of Education's outreach to PK-12 schools is extensive and diverse, both through the work of faculty and through the programs of the Tsongas Industrial History Center.
 School of Education faculty work with schools as program consultants and evaluators, intern and practicum supervisors, and policy advisors.

-Among the projects in which GSE faculty are currently engaged are:
+Among the projects in which school of education faculty are currently engaged are:

-- Dr. Michaela Colombo as PI and Dr. Elizabeth Bifuh-Ambe as Co-PI have funding from the US Department of Education to work with teachers and paraprofessionals in Lawrence to work effectively with English language learners.
+- Michaela Colombo, Ed.D. has funding from the U.S. Department of Education to work with teachers and paraprofessionals in Lawrence assisting them in effectively instructing English language learners.